Frequently Asked Questions

 There are a few common questions about counselling, so let's take a look...

 • What is counselling?
-Counselling is an opportunity for you to talk to a trained professional about your feelings, thoughts and situations that may be causing you difficulty.
+Counselling is an opportunity for you to talk to a trained professional about your feelings, thoughts, memories and situations that may be causing you difficulty.
 It's a safe, confidential space where you have someone to talk to who is not going to judge you, or tell you what to do.
-It can be helpful to think of counselling being the place where you unload all your troubles with someone who is trained to help you manage them, by asking thoughtful and reflective questions, that may enable you to think about things differently, find new healthy coping mechanisms, or make big internal or external changes in your life that you feel you need support through.
+It can be helpful to think of counselling being the place where you unload all your troubles with someone who is trained to help you manage them, by asking thoughtful and reflective questions, that may enable you to think about things differently, find new healthy coping mechanisms, or make big internal or external changes in your life.
+None of us get through life without experiencing some kind of trauma, difficulty, pain or situation that challenges us to our very core.
+Bringing that material to counselling can provide a sense of peace that isn't always readily available in our every day busy lives.

 • What do you do with my information?
 Your information is confidential and kept safe and secure under GDPR guidelines.
-Policies around confidentiality can be made available to you at your request.
+Policies around confidentiality, including limitations around safeguarding can be made available to you at your request and are detailed in the contract signed by both of us.

 • What if I've been abused and never told anyone before - will you make me?
 No. As an adult is up to you whether you want to tell anyone else, or report to the police.
 I will never put you under any pressure to do so and if you would like further signposting to services that can provide support, other than counselling I can do this.
 No one has the right to tell you how to respond to abuse.